fannysofia/population-graphs/README.md

 # population-graphs
 Population Graphs

 This project is based on #mimmitkoodaa MOOC by Sympa.
-Task is to build a working web application to visualize population graphs for countries
+Task is to build a working web application to visualize population graphs for countries.

 The course is a hand-on introduction to HTML, CSS and Javascript, the central technologies for all web apps.
 It also covers using real JSON data from a live World Bank API.